DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 :::note

-To run into an 'java.lang.OutOfMemoryError: Could not allocate enough memory segments for NetworkBufferPool' error, increase the memory resources in the docker settings.
+To run into an 'java.lang.OutOfMemoryError: Could not allocate enough memory segments for NetworkBufferPool' error, increase the memory resources in the docker settings to at least 5gb.

 :::